Tahseen Bahar Shuchona: Awards

 In 2021, Tahseen Bahar Suchona was honored with the JCI TOYP (Ten Outstanding Young Persons) Award by Junior Chamber International Bangladesh.
 Suchona's recognition was for her role as the general secretary of 'Jagroto Manobikota'.

 Controversies

-Due to her questionable role throughout the July Massacare, several murder cases have been filed against Suchona and her father which are under investigation by the Interim government of Muhammad Yunus.
+Due to her questionable role throughout the July Massacre, several murder cases have been filed against Suchona and her father which are under investigation by the interim government of Muhammad Yunus.
 Suchona is accused of being involved in the torture of general protestors in Cumilla area during the 2024 Bangladesh quota reform movement.